tjj9020/kinable/TECH_ROADMAP.md

 * **Router** selects the cheapest, safest LLM provider per request.
 * **SNS/SES** send live alerts to the parent app for monitoring & control.

-Let me know if you'd like a printable PDF version or want a version focused only on the moderation or billing flow!